 The mission of the Boston College William F. Connell School of Nursing is to prepare compassionate, professionally competent nurses whose practice and scholarship are scientifically based and grounded in humanizing the experience of health and illness.
 In keeping with the University's Jesuit, Catholic ideals, we focus on formation of the whole person and promotion of social justice.
-The Connell School of Nursing educates students as reflective lifelong learners who use knowledge in service to others.
-The faculty develops and disseminates knowledge for the advancement of professional nursing practice and the improvement of health and health care for a diverse global society.
+The William F. Connell School of Nursing educates students as reflective lifelong learners who use knowledge in service to others.
+The faculty develops and disseminates knowledge for the advancement of professional nursing practice and the improvement of health and health care for a diverse and global society.

 1. Advance academic and clinical excellence in the context of values-based student formation.

 2. Develop and disseminate knowledge through scholarly inquiry and research that advances nursing science.

 3. Establish partnerships that foster global citizenship and knowledge about health care issues.

 4. Develop and maintain an environment that supports inclusivity and fosters the success of a diverse, culturally sensitive faculty, staff, and student body.